leffka/fall25-csc-bioinf/project/project-kallisto-full/report.md

 ## **CONCLUSION**
 This project demonstrates that kallisto's core findings from 2016 remain valid in 2025.
-Pseudoalignment enables relatively fast (orders of magnitude faster than alignment), accurate (ρ = 0.844 with simplified simulation), and efficient (low memory) transcript quantification.
+Pseudoalignment enables relatively fast (orders of magnitude faster than alignment), accurate (p = 0.844 with simplified simulation), and efficient (low memory) transcript quantification.

 My approach prioritized practical reproducibility over perfect methodological replication.
 The results confirm that kallisto represents a significant algorithmic advance that has had lasting impact on the RNA-seq community.